nickeblewis/headforcode/content/pricing/index.md

 # SEO

+How does it work?
+Essentially we act as a partner who helps you achieve better results for your website via the following activities:

+* Key phrase research and selection
+* Web server and onsite analysis and reporting
+* Localised search optimisation

+We charge customers a monthly fee for the work that we do and we provide frequent reports to show you how your site traffic is growing and to asess the level of engagement generated
+## Standard

+## Local

 | Package | Price per month (incl.
 VAT) |
 | --- | --- |
 | Standard |  £200 |